-Here is a long and wandering Sunday post, in two parts: written a few months ago.
+Here is a long and wandering Sunday post, in two parts.
 The first part is a twirl of Sufi lambswool, followed by two of Alan Jacobs’ poems.
 In the second part I dig up some ideas on language, from Arthur Koestler’s Act of Creation, which have inspired me.

 Body tree Tao